 Young barn swallows and house martins, gathered on a weather vane, depicting a horse, likewise on Funen, Denmark.
 (Photo copyright © by Kaj Halberg)

-Due to widespread usage of DDT and other pesticides, the bald eagle (Haliaeetus leucocephalus) – or, more properly, the white-headed eagle, as it is not at all bald – was largely eradicated from the Lower Fifty American States in the 1960s and 1970s.
+Due to widespread usage of DDT and other pesticides, the bald eagle (Haliaeetus leucocephalus) was largely eradicated from the Lower Fifty American States in the 1960s and 1970s.
 Today, fortunately, the population of this iconic bird is again increasing, among other places in California.

 In California, the bald eagle is often depicted on weather vanes, in this case in the town of Mendocino.
 (Photo copyright © by Kaj Halberg)

 The moose (Alces alces) is very common in Sweden, and, naturally, it is often depicted on weather vanes, in this case in Himmelsberga, Öland.
+The moose is described in depth on the page Animals – Mammals: Deer.
 (Photo copyright © by Kaj Halberg)

 Fishing is an important trade in Scandinavia, and, naturally, fish are sometimes depicted on weather vanes.